 The UPSC civil services prelims went on as expected on 18th June 2017.
 The IAS Prelims consists of two papers namely the General Studies Paper I and the General Studies Paper II (more commonly known as the CSAT).
 The CSAT paper is qualifying in nature with candidates requiring to score a minimum of 33%.
-The GS paper I is the one which determines your eligibility to sit for the UPSC mains exam scheduled to be held in October this year, based on a cut-off mark set by the UPSC.
+The GS paper I is the one which determines your eligibility to sit for the UPSC mains exam, based on a cut-off mark set by the UPSC.

 General consensus was that the GS paper I of 2017 Prelims was tougher than last year’s.
 This is, of course, a very subjective matter.
 What is tough for one person might not be so for another.
 However, BYJU’S analysis based on expert opinion and opinions of many who took the UPSC prelims 2017 is that the paper was a bit tough when compared to the 2016 GS paper I.